Viewing The White House

 North View of White House Portico

-View of the White House from Lafayette Park.
+View of The White House and North Portico from Lafayette Park.

 NPS

-This view is currently the closest a pedestrian can get to the White House.
+This view is visible from Lafayette Park and is currently the closest a pedestrian can get to The White House.

 It is the perfect place to observe the house, take a photo, and learn more about Lafayette Park's long history of first amendment activity.